Japanese Chin Dog Breed Information

 The Japanese Chin is different from other dogs.
 It has a catlike nature!
 It uses its paws to clean its face, likes to rest in higher places and some even climb like cats!

-The Japan Chin has a beautiful soft and silky coat that makes it look very elegant.
+The Japanese Chin has a beautiful soft and silky coat that makes it look very elegant.
 It is either black and white, red and white or tri-colored (black, white and red).
-While most dogs have a top coat and a undercoat, the Japan Chin has only one coat.
+While most dogs have a top coat and an undercoat, the Japanese Chin has only one coat.

-The Japanese Chin is not actually from Japan.
-Really!
-The dog originally came from China, probably around the 11th century.
+The Japanese Chin doesn't actually come from Japan.
+Its exact origin is still unclear, but it probably came to Japan from China or Korea.
 It was bred to be small.
 The smaller the better!
 The dog should fit in the sleeves of a Japanese kimono.
 Only Japanese noblemen could afford such a valuable dog.

 Where Does the Name Come From?